 What Kennedy offered was not necessarily centralized government solutions to the nation’s intractable social and economic problems.
 Rather, he wished to use government to provide “incentives and opportunities,” as one RFK aide put it.
 “What the people in our ghettos need is…independence, not the charity and favor of their fellow citizens, but equal claim of right and equal power to enforce those claims,” RFK argued.

-In Indiana, Kennedy drew large, adoring crowds in black districts, and he won sizable majorities in some white ethnic precincts that had voted strongly for Wallace in 1964.
-In the Nebraska, South Dakota and California primaries, Kennedy assembled winning coalitions that married support from lower-income whites with majority votes from communities of color.
+In Indiana, Kennedy drew large, adoring crowds in Black districts, and he won sizable majorities in some white ethnic precincts that had voted strongly for Wallace in 1964.
+In the Nebraska, South Dakota and California primaries, Kennedy assembled winning coalitions that married support from lower-income white people with majority votes from communities of color.

-Had Kennedy not been murdered by an Arab nationalist 50 years ago this week, he still would have faced long odds in the presidential contest.
+Had Kennedy not been murdered by an Arab nationalist, he likely still would have faced long odds in the presidential contest.
 Besting Vice President Hubert Humphrey, Johnson’s handpicked successor, to win the nomination would have been difficult.
 Defeating Nixon in November would have also been less than a sure bet.
 But there is a reason why over the past five decades so many liberals, scholars and political analysts have pondered what might have been.
 Kennedy spoke up against the war and in favor of civil rights.
 He brandished the theme of law and order, and offered solutions that relied less on Great Society programs than they did on plans to empower individuals through incentives.

 History flows as much from structural factors, grassroots organizing and bottom-up developments as it does from the practice of high politics—campaigns and state-centered decisions.
-Nonetheless, 50 years on, it seems more than ever clear why Kennedy’s all-too-brief campaign has achieved such mythic status.
-Goodwin put it well when he explained what was lost when Kennedy was killed. “[RFK] alone among white American politicians might have been able to heal the widening divisions between black Americans and lower-income whites, between the hopeful young and a middle class that was turning away from hope,” Richard Goodwin wrote in his memoirs.
+Nonetheless, more than a half-century later, it's easier to see why Kennedy’s all-too-brief campaign has achieved such mythic status.
+Goodwin put it well when he explained what was lost when Kennedy was killed. “[RFK] alone among white American politicians might have been able to heal the widening divisions between Black Americans and lower-income whites, between the hopeful young and a middle class that was turning away from hope,” Richard Goodwin wrote in his memoirs.
 “Bobby,” he added, “had the possibility of greatness.”

-Matthew Dallek is associate professor at George Washington’s Graduate School of Political Management.
-His more recent book is Defenseless Under the Night: The Roosevelt Years and the Origins of Homeland Security.
+Matthew Dallek is associate professor at George Washington’s Graduate School of Political Management and author of several books, including Defenseless Under the Night: The Roosevelt Years and the Origins of Homeland Security.